-Figuring out how (and when) to upsell or cross-sell to your customers can be tricky.
-We totally get it!
+It can get tricky figuring out how (and when) to upsell or cross-sell to your customers.

 Your goal is to maximize the profit you make on each sale, right?
 And you already know that selling to existing customers is much easier than acquiring new customers.